Kit lens: Mirrorless interchangeable-lens cameras

+This is a list of the smallest mirrorless camera kit zoom lenses — limit one per brand, lens mount, and sensor size combination.
+Note that cameras are sometimes kitted with prime lenses, which are not shown here.

 Digital single-lens reflex cameras

 Because of the crop factor, kit lenses for APS-C format cameras (like Canon EF-S and Nikon DX) have shorter focal lengths, to get the same field of view.